Hadi-Khatib/digital-content-verification/Guide.md

 Checking the weather (if possible) from a photo/video would be helpful to confirm the date of the event.

+**Example:**

+Below is a video which has been posted on “Al-Aan” TV channel claiming that clashes has been stopped in few areas in Syria because of the snow.

+photo

+To verify this, enter the same date posted on YouTube to the website WolfaramAlpha, as shown below, to see if the weather was indeed snowy or not.

+photo

+As you can see above, you can verify that the date posted on YouTube is likely to be correct based on the similar weather conditions.

 ## Open source tools: